abhismatrix1/Continous-control/README.md

 ### Instructions

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+This is the implementation of [DDPG](https://arxiv.org/pdf/1509.02971.pdf) paper